devleaks/pywinwing/docs/index.md

 It is advisable to create and use a dedicated python environment.

+To install the Winwing application, issue the following command to install the appropriate python package and its dependencies:

 ```sh
 pip install 'winwing @ git+https://github.com/devleaks/pywinwing.git'
 ```

+Partof the installation of the above package is the installation of a command that can be executed from the prompt.

 # Usage